Hemachandirant/Store-sales-predcition/README.md

 # Objective
-Primary aim of this project is to build machine learning model that give the should able to predict the sales of the different stores of Big Mart according to the provided dataset.
+Primary aim of this project is to build machine learning model that give the should able to predict the sales of the different stores  according to the provided dataset.